grahamjenson/hapiger/README.md

 <img src="./assets/hapiger300x200.png" align="right" alt="HapiGER logo" />

 Providing good recommendations can create greater user engagement and directly provide value by recommending items the customer might additionally like.
-However, many applications don't provide recommendations to users because of the difficulty in implementing a custom engine or difficulty using an off-the-shelf engine.
+However, many applications don't provide recommendations to users because of the difficulty in implementing a custom engine or the pain of using an off-the-shelf engine.

-Good Enough Recommendations (**GER**) is a scalable simple recommendation engine and **HapiGER** is an HTTP service wrapping GER using the [Hapi.js](http://hapijs.org) framework.
+**HapiGER** is a recommendations service that uses the Good Enough Recommendations (**GER**), a scalable simple recommendation engine, and the [Hapi.js](http://hapijs.org) framework.
+It has been developed to be easy to integrate, easy to use and scalable.

 #Quick Start Guide